andreignatius/fin-eng-cpp/README.md

 ### Building and running the project
 1. Prepare market data in .csv or .txt format.
 Formatting should follow the provided sample files in /data directory.
 For **(Part 2)**, use /market_data directory.
 2. Prepare your portfolio using .json file.
-Formatting should follow the provided sample files in /data directory
+Formatting should follow the provided sample files in /data directory.
+For **(Part 2)**, use /market_data directory.
 3. Adjust filenames accordingly in main.cpp inside main() function
 4. Compile and run using either of the following scripts
   - **For windows OS, run in console: `./build_and_run.bat`**